iOS Screenshot Sizes

 A Brief Story About the App Store and App Store Screenshots

-If there’s a constant in App Store’s history, that would be the requisite of submitting app store screenshots when uploading an app.
+If there’s a constant in App Store’s history, that would be the requirement of submitting app store screenshots when uploading an app.
 It just makes sense to give users a quick snapshot of what were they about to download or purchase.
 And as technology evolved to allow for bigger and better screens, Apple started augmenting the size and the quality of the iPhone screens, and app developers had to upload new, bigger, different screenshots.
 So we have for you all the information on iOS screenshot sizes to get it right!

 The App Store grew to be a highly competitive, vibrant, and constantly evolving digital marketplace.
 Apple started allowing app developers to add localized screenshots of their apps for developers to be able to show consumers snapshots in their mother language.
 Have you ever downloaded an app in which screenshots are in a language that you can’t read?
 I bet you haven’t.
 Then came App Store Search Ads which encouraged apps to pay for a spot at the very top of a search results page and enjoy the augmented visibility benefits.